HazmatPants/GIchat-client-2.0/README.md

-# GI.chat-2.0
+# GIchat 2.0
-GIchat client using PyQt instead of Tkinter
+GIchat client using PyQt.
+Used to connect to [GIchat servers](https://github.com/HazmatPants/GIchat-server).